High School Seminars

 Current Course Descriptions

-Seth Coluzzi, Assistant Professor of Music, Colgate University
+Jennifer Ostojski, Visiting Assistant Professor of Political Science, Colgate University

 Have you ever wanted to climb a wall like Spiderman?
 Take this course and learn how to tie knots, use ropes to belay (hold) other climbers and move up the wall using good technique.
 At the end, you'll know what rock climbing is really like - not just how it is in the movies or on social media.
 This class guarantees great fun and that you will be hungry for dinner!*

-*Students in this class will be required to have a signed waiver in order to participate in the class.
-In addition, climbers will not eat at the regular time, they will meet at the climbing wall, climb for 1.5 hours and eat afterwards.
+*Students in this class will not eat at the regular time, they will meet at the climbing wall, climb for 1.5 hours and eat afterwards.
+A signed Wall Waiver is required for participation.